 Overview

-Lough Craghy (Irish: Loch na Cráiche – also recorded as Loch na Creige), affectionately known as Tully Lake, is a modest‑sized freshwater lake of about 110 acres in the heart of the Rosses fishery, north County Donegal.
-It sits just east of the coastal town of Dungloe and drains westward into the larger Dunglow Lough.
-The lake is dotted with small islands, jutting headlands and sheltered bays, giving the shoreline a constantly changing character.
-Its placid waters reflect the surrounding low hills and patchwork of bogland, creating a quintessentially Irish landscape that feels both remote and welcoming.
+Lough Craghy (Irish: Loch na Cráiche, also recorded as Loch na Creige), affectionately known locally as Tully Lake, is a 110-acre freshwater lake situated in the heart of the Rosses fishery in north County Donegal.
+Located just east of the coastal town of Dungloe, the lake drains westward into the larger Dunglow Lough.
+Its shoreline is irregular, dotted with small islands, jutting headlands and sheltered bays that give the water a constantly shifting appearance.
+The placid surface often mirrors the surrounding low hills and patchwork of bogland, creating a quiet, reflective landscape that feels both remote and accessible.

 History & Background

-The Rosses region has long been a Gaelic‑speaking enclave where fishing, peat cutting and small‑scale farming sustained local communities.
-Lough Craghy forms part of a network of roughly 130 loughs and rivers that have shaped the cultural and economic life of the area for centuries.
-The lake’s name derives from the Irish cráig (or creige), meaning “rock” or “crag”, a nod to the stony outcrops that line parts of its perimeter.
-While specific archival records for the lake are scarce, oral tradition records its use as a seasonal fishing ground, a practice handed down through generations of local anglers.
+The Rosses region has long functioned as a Gaelic-speaking enclave where fishing, peat cutting and small-scale farming sustained local families.
+Lough Craghy is one of roughly 130 loughs and rivers that have defined the cultural and economic rhythm of the area for generations.
+The name derives from the Irish creig or cráig, meaning “rock” or “crag”, a direct reference to the stony outcrops that line sections of its perimeter.
+While formal historical records for the lake are limited, local oral tradition consistently notes its role as a seasonal fishing ground.
+Generations of Donegal anglers have passed down knowledge of its waters, maintaining a quiet but dedicated angling culture that continues to this day.

 What to See & Do